-FPCM was created to allow CDCR to effectively manage its real estate requirements in a comprehensive manner, including the extensive construction of new prison beds contemplated under the Public Safety and Offender Services Rehabilitation Act of 2007.
-This legislation, also known as Assembly Bill (AB) 900, requires CDCR to add up to 40,000 new State prison beds with a requisite amount of treatment, education, vocational and rehabilitation services.
-To carry out its mission of public safety and rehabilitation, CDCR must acquire and manage various assets including real estate assets.
-The sheer size of the population it serves, and the unique nature of that population, makes CDCR the largest owner of State-owned facilities in California State government, with over 41 million square feet of State-owned space, covering over 27,000 acres and leases totaling over 2 million square feet.
-It is also the largest nonfederal correctional system in the nation.
-FPCM is led by a Senior Chief and a Chief Deputy Secretary and is organized into three (3) operating divisions and one (1) support division.
+FPCM was created to allow CDCR to effectively manage its real estate requirements in a comprehensive manner.
+To carry out its mission of public safety and rehabilitation, CDCR must manage various assets including real estate assets.
+CDCR is the largest user of State-owned facilities in California State government, with over 49 million square feet of State-owned space, covering over 25,000 acres and leases totaling over 2 million square feet.

-Proposed projects contained in the Department’s most current Five-Year Infrastructure Plan (fiscal year (FY) 2009/14) to carry out CDCR’s mission.
+- Proposed projects contained in the Department’s most current Five-Year Infrastructure Plan to carry out CDCR’s mission.

-Current active projects during the reporting period (2009 calendar year); and
+- Current active projects during the reporting period (prior calendar year); and

 The report also contains narratives, charts and graphics that detail CDCR’s needs based on the incarcerated population.
-Specific sections of the report are dedicated to CDCR Population and Capacity Reports; Infrastructure; Infill Bed Program (AB 900); Reentry Program (AB 900); Health Care Program; Coleman; California Out-of-State Correctional Facility Program; Female Offender Program; and Juvenile Justice.
+Specific sections of the report are dedicated to CDCR Population, Infrastructure, Housing Needs and Health Care.